-Pre-Requisites: SETP 3213 Formation Evaluation, SETP 3313 Reservoir Engineering, SETP 3413 Drilling Engineering, SETP 3513 Petroleum Production Engineering (pass with at least D+)

-Co-Requisites: SETP 4213 Petroleum Geology (Taken)

-Field Development Plan courses expose students to the process and methods in developing an optimum plan for a particular petroleum field.
+Pre-Requisites: SETP 3213 Formation Evaluation, SETP 3313 Reservoir Engineering, SETP 3413 Drilling Engineering, SETP 3513 Petroleum Production Engineering, SETP 4213, Petroleum Geology (Taken) Field Development Plan courses expose students to the process and methods in developing an optimum plan for a particular petroleum field.
 It covers all aspects of field development planning, commencing with screening studies, after discovering hydrocarbons, to project sanction.
 The first part of the course covers collection and analysis of data, including proving of resources and reduction of uncertainty and risk.
 Students must build a model of geological layering of the subsurface to estimate the initial volume of oil and gas in the reservoir.